torqueforge/POODNYC-2016/outline.md

   * Don't want to get the result and have to do something to it
   * this is just like the problem of #amount needed to return a 'capitalizable'

-The #successor method is easiest to deal with as part of the 'factory' problem.
+The #successor method is more interesting to deal with as part of the 'factory' problem.
 They don't really understand it, use that fact to urge them to put it off.

 ***Say:***